 Coastal erosion is usually regarded as being about losses at the cliff top, where the impact on agricultural resources, on homes, businesses and amenities, is directly felt.

 Waves arrive at the beach at an angle such that there is a differential along their length in terms of distance travelled and energy released.
-The beach responds by forming into curved segments hundreds of metres long, each extending from near the cliff to the low water line.
+The beach responds by forming into curved segments hundreds of metres long, each extending from near the cliff and crossing the beach as a sand bar or ridge to end at the low water line.

 As a segment pulls away from the cliff, beach level is significantly reduced, perhaps down to the clay platform, allowing the sea easier access to the base of the cliff.
 Around two-thirds of cliff loss results from areas of depleted beach behind segments.

-Because segments move, or migrate, southwards as a consequence of longshore drift, the potential for increased erosion at the cliff top moves at roughly the same pace.
+Because segments move, or migrate, southwards as a consequence of longshore drift, the potential for increased erosion at the cliff top moves at roughly the same pace, averaging about 500 metres per year.

 it’s not only the sea